 The Jim Buttera Kirkland German Auto Repair Story

-Buttera Motors has a long, rich history spanning more than a century and four generations with Matt Hutchinson, the great-grandson of Jim Buttera, serving as the current service manager.
+Buttera Motors has a long, rich history spanning more than a century and four generations with Matt Hutchison, the great-grandson of Jim Buttera, serving as the current service manager.
 The Buttera story is one of excellence in service and peak performance in vehicles, with racing legend Buttera often called a Washington hero.
-His legacy continues at Butterea Motors in Kirkland, a German auto repair shop specializing in VW and Audi service and other auto repair services.
+His legacy continues at Buttera Motors in Kirkland, a German auto repair shop specializing in VW and Audi service and other auto repair services.

 The Jim Buttera Story